NiNuWeb/ZURO/README.md

-#ReadMe file for ZURO Project
+# ZURO Project

+## Little, simple CMS

+This is my experiment to create simple CMS based on Nette Framework